 Smaller changes and tweaks might not need to be approved by your lender, but it’s always best to check what their specific policy is before proceeding.

 However, it is essential to note that unless you have made provisions for potential overages in your original loan, you will need to pay cash for these expenses upon construction’s completion.

 Do I Need a Construction Loan for the Entire Process?

 Yes!
 A lender will typically not finance a half-built house.
-Everything that was included as a part of your application plans and specifications needs to be present in the final build.
-That is, if you told your lender you were going to build it (and they gave you money to build it!) then you need to build it.
+Everything included as a part of your application plans and specifications needs to be present in the final build.
+That is, if you told your lender you were going to build it (and they gave you money to build it!), then you need to build it.
 You can’t use the loan up and then save finishing the work for later.

 Ensure the Construction Lender is Experienced

 As construction loans differ from conventional home mortgages, you’ll find the process much smoother if you work with a lender who has a history of providing construction loans for residential home construction.

 Using a construction loan to build your dream home can be a straightforward process, especially if you use one of our plans.
 If you have any questions about construction loans and our plans, please don’t hesitate to be in touch.